Phoenix Title Loans, LLC logo

 Phoenix Title Loans, LLC Review

 The company's primary offering is auto title loans available on a wide range of vehicles including cars, trucks, motorcycles, boats, RVs, custom cars, luxury cars, and commercial vehicles.
 Loans can be processed through an online application (with quote within 20 minutes) or in-person at their Avondale location.
 Phoenix Title Loans emphasizes speed, claiming funding within 45 minutes to 1 hour, and does not require the borrower to surrender vehicle keys or lose use of the collateral vehicle.
-They offer no credit check loans and provide optional incentives including 12% APR discounts for leaving a spare key and lower rates for providing proof of income or address.
+They offer eligibility claim to verify loans and provide optional incentives including 12% APR discounts for leaving a spare key and lower rates for providing proof of income or address.

 What distinguishes Phoenix Title Loans is their multi-channel application process with live chat support (not outsourced), flexible documentation requirements (proof of income and address offered but not required), and willingness to work with customers who lack traditional employment.
 They also offer title loan refinancing for customers with existing outstanding title loans.
 The company positions itself as a local community business with customer-friendly practices, including the ability to complete much of the loan process online before in-person completion.